pboutin/gpmdp-json-splitter/README.md

 `node index.js`

-The "title", "artist" and "album" text files will be located into the `dist` folder that is next to the `index.js`.
+There `current_song.txt` will be kept updated while the script runs.